gildor2/UEViewer/README.md

 In order to open the project, you should start Visual Studio, use "Open a local folder" command, and then choose root project's directory.
 Please note: there's .sln file somewhere in *Tools* folder, don't use it - it is intended for UI framewwork testing.

+Please note that you should use Visual Studio 2019 or newer, otherwise [some features will not work](https://www.gildor.org/smf/index.php/topic,7419.0.html).

 ### Visual Studio Code
 UE Viewer contains project files needed for opening and running it from [Visual Studio Code](https://code.visualstudio.com/).
 Just open viewer's folder in VSCode, and you'll get everything.
 Project already has a build task and launch actions set up.
 Of course you'll need a [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) installed.
+You may build, launch and debug UE Viewer using this IDE.

 VSCode project comes with additional build command which could be bound to a key.
 Just use
 ```